FC Shakhtar Donetsk: Early years – first two decades

 The All-Union coal mining society of Stakhanovite (Stakhanovets) had changed its name in July 1946 to Shakhtyor (Shakhter) and so did the Sports Society of Donbas Miners.
+The term Shakhtar or Shakhter (Russian variation) is occupational referring to a miner working in a subterranean mining shaft (see shaft mining), the word "shakhtar" is a local adaptation and derivative of shaft.
+In the Soviet Union, due to an elevated risk working underground, a subterranean mining job was more compensated in relation to other unskilled work and always in demand.

 In 1950, Viktor Fomin was named Ukrainian Footballer of the Year, despite the club finishing only 11th in the league.
 The first success for the team was in 1951, when it achieved third place in the USSR Championship.
 The most notable player of that achievement was the striker Aleksandr Ponomarev, who came to finish his football career in Donbas, the region he was born in, and was named Ukrainian Footballer of the Year for 1951.
 Despite the latest achievement, Shakhtar was relegated at the end of the 1952 season and as part of the re-organization of the team, former player Aleksandr Ponomarev became the head coach of the club.
 In 1954, Shakhtar under Ponomarev won the Class B League, thus sealing a return to the top league.